emsuru/duo-scraper/README.md

 source wikipedia_scraper_env/bin/activate
 ```

-3. install the required packages and necessary dependencies by executing the following command in your terminal:
+3. install the required dependencies by executing this command in your terminal:

   ```bash
   pip install -r requirements.txt
   ```
 ## 👩‍💻 Usage

-To run the program, clone this repo on your local machine, navigate to its directory in your terminal, make sure you have first execute your requirements.txt first, then execute:
+To run the program, clone this repo on your local machine, navigate to its directory in your terminal, make sure you have first executed your requirements.txt, then execute:

 ```bash
 python3 main.py